We believe everybody deserves to live well

 Our goal is to offer guidance and selecting options for you to choose the care you need.
 We understand that aging well, living independently and with dignity is a priority.
 It's about getting the right support for your personal health needs, and staying connected to family, friends and your local community.
 We work every day towards these goals.

-Our two licensed social workers, Elise Feuerstein Karras and Mary Jo Motyka, are available to coordinate services, short term counseling, referrals and guidance.
+Our social workers, Elise Feuerstein Karras and Mary Jo Motyka, are available to coordinate services, short term counseling, referrals and guidance.
 Members, regardless of age, income or status, are encouraged to contact Social Services when they feel the need.
 We see people in our office, their homes, hospitals and nursing homes.
 Our social workers can help with plans for your active years or retirement and provide information about important documents, such as advance directives.

 How can we assist you?